Shimba

 is a relative to the Sable Antelope also found

-in Shimba Hills.
-This antelope can also be seen
+This antelope can also be seen in Masai Mara

-as 111 bird species have been recorded, of which
+species have been recorded, of which 22 are

 Ocean